 There are new standards, amendments to standards and interpretations which have not been applied in preparing these financial statements.
-The Corporation is still evaluating the adoption of the following new and revised standards along with any subsequent amendments.
+These standards or amendments relate to the measurement and disclosure of financial assets and liabilities.
+The extent of the impact on adoption of these standards and amendments has not yet been determined.